NethServer/ns8-docs/user_domains.rst

     Once configured, domain settings cannot be changed later!

-If the domain is configured without ``TLS verify``, additional hosts can be configured as backup providers.
-The first configured provider is considered as a primary LDAP backend server.
-If a cluster node cannot reach it, its connection is recovered with another provider.

 If you choose not to verify TLS, you can configure additional hosts as backup providers.
 The first configured provider is considered the primary LDAP backend server.
 If a cluster node cannot reach it, it switches to